forcedotcom/cli/releasenotes/README.md

     - `sf api request rest sobjects/account/<ID> --method PATCH --body "{\"Name\": \"Updated\"}"`
     - `sf api request rest sobjects/account/<ID> --method PATCH --body body.txt`
     - `cat body.txt | sf api request rest sobjects/account --body -`
-    - Stream results to a file with the `--stream-to-output` flag
+    - Stream results to a file with the `--stream-to-file` flag
     - Run `sf api request rest --help` to see more examples

 * CHANGE: We shipped `decomposeCustomLabelsBeta`, got [feedback](https://github.com/forcedotcom/cli/issues/2840) (thank you!), and decided to change how it behaves.
 You can see the design proposal [here](https://github.com/forcedotcom/cli/discussions/2948).
 It removes an extra folder layer that other decomposition strategies needed and supports more flexible folder structures.